 7. Servers and Network

 If you’re looking for thousands of servers and global coverage, you can’t go wrong with either VPN.

-CyberGhost has the advantage in raw server numbers – currently, you get more than 3,650 in close to 60 countries.
+CyberGhost has the advantage in raw server numbers – currently, you get more than 5,700 in 90 countries.

 ExpressVPN, meanwhile, has “only” 3,000+ servers.
 But it offers a wider variety in locations than CyberGhost – with 160 locations in 94 countries.
 It has a stronger server presence in Africa, Asia Pacific, and the Middle East, making it the more appealing service for many users located in these regions.